trofi/trofi.github.io.gen/posts/331-trying-out-helix-editor.md

 `helix` is a nice program: I switched to it from `vim` as a default text editor.
-If you never heard of `helix` editor and are `vim` or `nvim` user I suggest you to have a look at it. `hx --tutor` is short and yet it covers a few cool things. <https://helix-editor.com/> has a nice `asciinema` intro into how it looks like.
+If you never heard of `helix` editor and are `vim` or `nvim` user I suggest you to look at it. `hx --tutor` is short and yet it covers a few cool things. <https://helix-editor.com/> has a nice `asciinema` intro and shows expected look and feel.

 ## Background